apache/accumulo-website/_docs-2/administration/upgrading.md

 ${ACCUMULO_HOME}/bin/accumulo org.apache.accumulo.manager.upgrade.RenameMasterDirInZK
 ```

+### Encrypted Instances

+**Warning**: Upgrading a previously encrypted instance is not supported as the implementation
+and properties have changed.

 ## Upgrading from 1.8/9 to 2.0

 Follow the steps below to upgrade your Accumulo instance and client to 2.0.